Getting your tattoo is always an exciting and rewarding experience. It is so exciting that aftercare is sometimes an afterthought.

 - First, they disinfect the area using an antibacterial cleanser or mild soap.

-- Once the skin is entirely sterile, well-protected from germs and bacteria and dry, the artist will wrap the area with professional tattoo film (recommended) or simply plastic foil.
+- Once the skin is entirely sterile, well-protected from germs and bacteria and dry, the artist will wrap the area with professional tattoo bandage (recommended) or simply plastic foil.

 The wrap is meant to act as a shield from harmful bacteria and germs that can cause unwanted infections.